felixthoemmes/rddapp/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
-We did not run R CMD check on downstream dependencies of rddapp.
+We did run R CMD check on downstream dependencies of rddapp, and found no errors.